sethunathun/flight-ops-agentcore-poc/README.md

 Working: DynamoDB, Lambda, Gateway, Harness, Memory, multi-turn context.
 Configured but unproven: Policy-based PII redaction at the Gateway boundary.
 The forbid condition needs to reference the tool's output context, not its input, before I can call this closed.

-I am leaving that open on purpose rather than papering over it.
+I am leaving that open on purpose (of course afetr spending 3 hours on it :-D ) rather than papering over it.
 An unfinished, honestly labeled result is worth more to me, and to anyone reading this, than a demo that looks clean because I stopped asking questions too early.

 ## Why this matters for the work I want to do next

 Anyone can describe an agent architecture on a slide.
 Fewer people have scoped four IAM roles by hand, watched a policy engine's automated reasoning catch a design mistake before it shipped, and know exactly where in a request pipeline a guardrail needs to sit to actually stop something rather than just sound like it did.
 That distinction, between architecture that is described and architecture that is proven, is the one I intend to bring into every pre-sales conversation from here.

 Are we designing the control, or just describing it?
+[Github link in the comment]